 Tax laws are complex and subject to change.
 This information is based on current federal tax laws in effect at the time this was written.
-Morgan Stanley, its affiliates and Morgan Stanley Financial Advisors do not provide tax or legal advice.
-Clients should consult their tax advisor for matters involving taxation and tax planning and their attorney for matters involving trust and estate planning, charitable giving, philanthropic planning and other legal matters.
+Morgan Stanley Smith Barney LLC, its affiliates, Financial Advisors or Private Wealth Advisors do not provide tax or legal advice.
+Clients should consult their tax advisor for matters involving taxation and tax planning and their attorney for matters involving trust and estate planning and other legal matters.